equinox-project/equinox-js/docs/docs/faq.md

 - If you need cross-stream coordination to feel like a single ambient transaction, EquinoxJS will feel too explicit.
 - If your team does not want to think about replay, checkpointing, ordering and idempotency, the model will feel heavier than it should.

-## What deployment shapes does it cover?
+## What deployment paths are documented?

-The main ones:
+The primary ones today:

 - PostgreSQL via MessageDB
 - Serverless deployments via DynamoStore